XRS-2200/RS-2200 Linear Aerospike Engine Data Sheets

 - Quarterly Progress Report, Advanced Cryogenic Rocket Engine Program, Aerospike Nozzle Concept, March 1967

-Rocketdyne also experimented with linear aerospikes, producing and test-firing two linear aerospike engines in the early 1970s.
+Although no longer pursued for the SSME, Rocketdyne continued its development on the aerospike concept, producing and test-firing two linear aerospike engines in the early 1970s.
 Called the "Linear Test Bed" engines, the program started in April 1970 when MSFC's Saturn System Office authorized the work.
-Research using Linear Test Bed No. 1 concluded in May or June 1972 (depending upon the source), after 44 successful tests; the Linear Test Bed No. 2 work concluded in October 1973 after 29 successful tests.
-Never intended for flight, the engines were constructed of heavy, inexpensive materials and used turbopumps from the 1960s-era J-2S program.
+Research using Linear Test Bed No. 1 concluded in May or June 1972 (depending upon the source) after 44 successful tests; the Linear Test Bed No. 2 work concluded in October 1973 after 29 successful tests.
+Never intended for flight, these engines were constructed of heavy, inexpensive materials and used turbopumps from the 1960s-era J-2S program.

-Many of the photos and videos available online showing the hot-firing of a linear aerospike engine are of the Linear Test Bed engines (including some photos purported to be of the XRS-2200), which has a wider base than the XRS-2200.
+Many of the photos and videos available online showing the hot-firing of a linear aerospike engine are of the Linear Test Bed engines (including some photos purported to be of the XRS-2200); the Linear Test Bed engine can be identified as having a wider base than the XRS-2200.
 Oddly enough, even the Rocketdyne RS-2200 and XRS-2200 fact sheets below both include a photo of a Linear Test Bed Engine hot-fire test.

 Additional information about the Linear Test Bed program can be found in the Linear Test Bed Final Report, Volume I: Test Bed No. 1 and Linear Test Bed Final Report, Volume II: Test Bed No. 2 reports and The Linear Test Bed Program video.

-Rocketdyne resumed work on the linear aerospike in the mid 1990s for the proposed VentureStar single-stage-to-orbit spaceplane, proposing to build an engine called the RS-2200.
-Although neither the VentureStar nor RS-2200 were ever constructed, subscale technology demonstrator versions of both were commissioned as the X-33 and the XRS-2200.
+Rocketdyne resumed work on the linear aerospike in the mid 1990s for the proposed VentureStar single-stage-to-orbit spaceplane, offering an engine called the RS-2200.
+Although neither the VentureStar nor the RS-2200 were ever constructed, subscale technology demonstrator versions of both were commissioned as the X-33 and the XRS-2200.
 Although the X-33 was never fully completed, Rocketdyne built and tested two XRS-2200 engines.
-The XRS-2200 engines were tested individually and installed end-to-end, resulting in one larger engine.
+The XRS-2200 engines were tested individually and installed end-to-end, forming one larger engine.

 NASA has an "X-33 Reusable Launch Vehicle" page which focuses on the XRS-2200; be sure to see the X-33 Dual Engine during Assembly (Top View) photo, a top view of the engine with its turbopumps, engine control systems, and gas generator.
 NASA also has a fact sheet on the X-33's linear aerospike engine.
 Spaceflight Now has a large number of news releases dating to the period of the XRS-2200 testing.